Sparkle 2 has a command line utility that can update Sparkle-based applications and bundles.

 Allows prompting the user for an authorization dialog prompt if the

-if an update requires user interaction.
+requires user interaction.
 An exit status of 5 is returned

 if the user cancels the authorization prompt.